pragmarb/pragma-rails/README.md

 ```

 You will still have to define a route to your `#create` action, of course, but you don't have to
 write the action anymore!

-This works with any actions, not only the default CRUD actions defined
+This works with any actions, not only the default CRUD actions defined by Rails.
+So, for instance,
-by Rails.
-So, for instance, if you have an `API::V1::Article::Operation::Publish` operation, a
+if you have an `API::V1::Article::Operation::Publish` operation, a `#publish` action will be
-`#publish` action will be accessible in the `API::V1::ArticlesController` controller.
+accessible in the `API::V1::ArticlesController` controller.

-Note that `Pragma::Rails::Controller` is included automatically when including
-`Pragma::Rails::ResourceController`.

 ## Contributing